Separator

 Leading Pika Exports, an exports-based company mainly exporting textiles, home textiles, and floor coverings to the European and US markets, Prateek has been instrumental in driving the growth and expansion of the company, securing multiple large contracts with major retailers and distributors, increasing the revenue by 50 percent, and enhancing the brand recognition and reputation in the industry.
 He is also an angel investor, supporting and mentoring promising startups and entrepreneurs in the e-commerce and fashion sectors.

-In an expansive CXO discussion with siliconinda, Prateek Manjal, CEO, Pika Exports Pvt Ltd shares his industry knowledge on the significance of Nanotechnology & Nanofibers in the Textile industry in India.
+In an expansive CXO discussion with siliconindia, Prateek Manjal, CEO, Pika Exports Pvt Ltd shares his industry knowledge on the significance of Nanotechnology & Nanofibers in the Textile industry in India.
 Let’s read through!

 Can you elaborate on the use of nanotechnology and nanofibers in textile manufacturing?